bg-write/spotify-clone-vite/README.md

 ## Getting Started (On Your Local Machine)

+Frontend

-In your IDE of choice, in an open terminal window, enter and run `npm run dev` and open the server URL provided in the terminal output.
+- In your IDE of choice, in an open terminal window, enter and run `npm run dev` and open the server URL provided in the terminal output.

+Backend

+- TBD

 ## Running Tests